zerotrickpony/helloelectron/README.md

 - /electron/web/css : SASS source files which to be compiled into CSS for the renderer process
 - /electron/web/lib/images : Image source files available to the renderer
 - /electron/web/lib/data : If present, any other kind of includable resource for the web side
-- /electron/art/appicon.png : The icon graphic which will be used as the live app icon on Windows and Linux
+- /electron/art/appicon.png : The icon graphic which will be copied as the live app icon on Windows and Linux
 - /electron/art/macos-icon.png : A separate graphic for the Apple style guide which will show in the MacOS dock
-- /electron/main/lib/win/installation.gif : The Winstaller installation animated GIF
+- /electron/main/lib/win32/installation.gif : The Winstaller installation animated GIF

 ### Test code